 Good functional teeth help in good nutrition.
 Research indicates that poor oral health can have a detrimental impact on your general well-being and may even increase your risk of stroke, heart disease and respiratory disease.
 Good and routine dental care helps restore your dental health and helps you re-establish your general well-being.

 Gum disease or periodontitis is the main cause for tooth loss in adults.
 Periodontitis is the inflammation of the gums and other structures that support the teeth.
-It is caused by bacteria and is characterised by red, swollen, bleeding gums, loose teeth and bad breath.
 If periodontitis is left untreated it progresses and ultimately results in loss of teeth.

 Regular check and clean helps in maintaining good oral health.
 Ideally this should occur every six months to a year.